fivetran/dbt_dynamics_365_crm/README.md

 > **Note:** To extend beyond these standard models and create custom stringmapped models for your organization's specific entities, see the [Additional configurations](#optional-additional-configurations) section below.

 ¹ Each dbt Core transformation job run materializes these models if all components of this data model are enabled.
 This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
-For Quickstart users, the number of models will vary based on dynamic model generation.
+For Quickstart, the number of models will vary based on dynamic model generation.

 ---